WHO IS SELECTED FOR THE ENTRANCE EXAMINATION?

-One or two students are usually admitted to the programme.
-Due to the limited number of places, RMC may be obliged to reject some applicants even if they have passed the entrance examination.
+Normally, seven students are admitted to the programme.
+Due to the limited number of study places available, the RMC may reject some applicants even if they have passed the entrance examination.

-You will receive an e-mail informing you of whether or not you have been admitted.
+Applicants will receive an e-mail informing them of whether or not they have been admitted.

-A limited number of applicants who are qualified for admission, but who have not been admitted due to the limited number of places available, may be offered a place on a waiting list.
+A limited number of applicants who are qualified for admission, but who have not been admitted due to a lack of places available, may be offered a place on a waiting list.
 In the period up to 1 June, applicants on the waiting list may be offered admission.

-Illness must be documented by medical certificate if you wish to have the opportunity to take a make-up entrance examination.
-RMC must receive the medical certificate no later than three days after the entrance examination was supposed to take place.
-RMC will determine the date of any make-up entrance examination, and you will be notified of this as soon as possible.
-It will not be possible to take the make-up examination at other times than those announced by RMC.
+Illness must be documented by medical certificate if you wish to have the opportunity to take a make-up examination.
+The medical certificate must be provided no later than three days after the examination date.
+The Conservatory will determine the date of any make-up examination, and you will be notified of this as soon as possible.
+It will not be possible to take the make-up examination at any other time than that set by RMC.
 You are responsible for paying the cost of the medical certificate.

-The entrance examination is normally carried out in English.
+The entrance examination is normally conducted in Danish.
+In cases where the applicant does not speak or understand Danish, the examination is carried out in English.